Frank Stanton (executive): Quiz show scandals

-While Edward R. Murrow's 1958 speech before the Radio and Television News Directors Association is often praised for its call for a deeper commitment among broadcasters to public service, Stanton in May 1959 (speaking before his graduate alma mater, Ohio State) also voiced his own commitment to public affairs.
+While Edward R. Murrow's 1958 speech before the Radio-Television News Directors Association is often praised for its call for a deeper commitment among broadcasters to public service, Stanton in May 1959 (speaking before his graduate alma mater, Ohio State) also voiced his own commitment to public affairs.
 He promised that the following year, CBS would air a frequent prime-time public-affairs series, a series which later became CBS Reports.
 A few months later, in an October 1959 speech before the same RTNDA that Murrow had addressed in 1958, Stanton promised there would be no repeat of the program deceptions embodied by the quiz show scandals and cancelled all quiz shows at the time.

-Controversial documentary
+The Selling of the Pentagon

 As president of CBS, Stanton's greatest battle with the government occurred in 1971, and focused on just this parallel to print press rights.
 The controversy surrounded "The Selling of the Pentagon," a CBS Reports documentary, which exposed the huge expenditure of public funds, partly illegal, to promote militarism.
 The confrontation raised the issue of whether television news programming deserved protection under the First Amendment.

 The program came under intense criticism from two men who appeared on the program, from the House of Representatives, other media and some prominent politicians.
 Daniel Henkins, Undersecretary of Defense for Public Relations, charged that statements from his interview with Roger Mudd about his work had been doctored, as did Col. John MacNeil, who accused CBS of rearranging his comments in a speech he gave about the situation in Southeast Asia.
 The Investigations Subcommittee of the House Commerce Committee subpoenaed CBS's outtakes to determine whether or not distortion had taken place.
 Meanwhile, critics at the Washington Post and Time magazine, while not taking issue with the thesis of "Selling" that the Pentagon was engaging in propaganda, objected to the editing techniques employed in its production.
 The program was also criticized by Vice President Spiro Agnew and Secretary of Defense Melvin Laird.

 Against threat of jail, Stanton refused the subpoena from the House Commerce Committee ordering him to provide copies of the outtakes and scripts from the documentary.
 He claimed that such materials are protected by the freedom of the press guaranteed by the First Amendment.
 Stanton observed that if such subpoena actions were allowed, there would be a "chilling effect" upon broadcast journalism.

 For his efforts in that situation, Stanton was awarded one of three personal Peabody Awards (the others coming in 1959 and 1960).
 He also shared two other Peabodys that were awarded to CBS as a network.